Auzz24/random-password/README.md

 # Password Generator

 ## Purpose
-Generate a random password for the user
+This application generate a random password for the user using HTML, CSS, and but mainly, JavaScript.

 ### Built with
-Html and JavaScript
+*Html
+*CSS
+*JavaScript

 #### Website
 https://auzz24.github.io/random-password/